ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

 The third part of the command gives the absolute path of the location you want to put the files.
 This is on your local computer and is the directory we just created `~/Desktop/fastqc_html`.

+The -r option is used to tell scp to recursively copy the source directory and its contents.

 You should see a status output like this: